 - is a trustee or personal or other legal representative in a chain of intermediaries, the last of which has that right.

 Per guidance from the B.C. government, the direct and significant influence on another person’s right to appoint or remove the majority of the company’s directors must come from a legally binding or enforceable arrangement.
 It does not include situations where a person can exert influence merely because of economic dependence or family relationship.
 However, spouses, parents and children, and relatives who have the same home, will be deemed to be acting jointly if they have interests in a company and their combined interests meet the requirements to be a significant individual.

-Under the amendments, a B.C. company will be required to maintain a “transparency register” of every significant individual of the company.
-This transparency register must contain, among other things:
+By October 1, 2020, every private B.C. company will be required to maintain a “transparency register” of every significant individual of the company.
+Public companies and wholly owned (whether direct or indirect) subsidiaries of public companies are exempt from this requirement.
+A transparency register must contain, among other things:

 At least once every financial year, companies must also take reasonable steps to ensure that information contained in their transparency register is accurate, complete and up to date.
 This obligation can be discharged by confirming new and reconfirming details of existing significant individuals.
 Moreover, companies have a continuing obligation to make changes to the transparency register once they become aware of any new information with respect to significant individuals.